Atmosphere-NX/Atmosphere/.github/ISSUE_TEMPLATE/bug_report.md

 [ * ]
 [ Note: If the bug or crash you encountered is related to; ]
 [ - software used to make "backups", ]
-[ - software explicitly distributed for piracy, ]
+[ - software explicitly distributed for piracy, etc ]
-[ - other software related to the duplication of copyrighted works,
-no support for your issue will be provided and your issue will be closed. ]
+[ then contributors will not provide support for your issue and your issue will be closed. ]

 ### What's the issue you encountered?